bcraig83/CleanArchitectureV2/docs/WorkLog.md

 ## Goals

 - Deploy my application to an instance of Azure K8S Service (AKS) and prove that it works
+    - Be able to access "health" endpoint from curl command
 - Add Azure Service Bus